brianhigh/OpsReportCardBook/README.md

 set PATH=%PATH%;C:\Program Files\MiKTeX 2.9\miktex\bin\x64
 ```

+Do this in Control Panel System Properties to make sure that RStudio will see it.
-Make sure RStudio has the `knitr` and `rmarkdown` packages and dependencies
+Make sure RStudio has the `knitr` and `rmarkdown` packages and all dependencies
 installed.
-Then try running `makebook.sh` from within RStudio's Terminal.
+Then try running `makebook.sh` from within RStudio's Terminal tab in
+the Console Pane.
+As we said, this is complicated and not recommended.

 ```
 bash ./makebook.sh
 ```

-If that fails, run `makebook.sh` from a Gitbash shell.
-At least, that's what
-worked for us.
-As you can see, this is much more complicated than with Linux
-or macOS, so we do not recommend this approach.
-Consider yourself warned!

 ## Note about Epub Conversion